Skip to content

 “They want it to be a place where the US thinks of trade with the Gulf countries in the same way that we think of trade with Canada, Germany, or Japan,” says Panikoff.

-Hidden figures: If these investment pledges reach fruition, the Gulf countries would quickly overtake Japan, Canada, and Germany – the three countries which invest the most in the US – in terms of foreign direct investment.
-In 2023, Japan ploughed $783.3 billion in the US – mostly in the automobile industry – followed by Canada at $749.6 billion, and Germany at $657.8 billion.
+Hidden figures: Even if these investment pledges reach fruition, the Gulf countries would still have a long way to go until they reach the annual foreign direct investment levels from Japan, Canada, and Germany – the three countries which invest the most in the US.
+In 2023 alone, Japan ploughed $783.3 billion in the US – mostly in the automobile industry – followed by Canada at $749.6 billion, and Germany at $657.8 billion.

 And what about Iran?
 Like Gaza, this isn’t likely to dominate talks.
 While Trump’s “maximum pressure” campaign once thrilled Gulf monarchies, they are now more skeptical of US security guarantees and more interested in stabilizing ties with Tehran.
 If Iran comes up on Trump’s trip, it will be behind closed doors.